Jungyoonlim/Simulation/README.md

 # Simulation: 3D Object Viewer and Annotator.

 ## Overview
-This project aims to create an advanced 3D model viewer and annotator using `Three.js` and React.
-This tool is designed for developers and researchers focused on 3D objects, enabling the visualization and annotation.
+This project aims to play with 3D models.

 ## Features
 - 3D Model Viewing: Load and display `.obj` files within a 3D environment.